Your business might offer the best service or product in existence, but if your marketing doesn't target the right audience, it's going to flop.

 This doesn't cover everything since some industries and businesses will care more about certain factors than others, but this is a list of things that almost every business will cater to when it comes to their target demographic.

 If your particular business or industry needs to refine the criteria or add new ones, go ahead!

 A more specific target demographic is always better, after all, and knowing exactly what factors are relevant to your business will let you pivot more effectively.

-If your competition is covering a demographic that you aren’t, it may be worth trying to expand your demographics to compete, even if they aren’t directly relevant to your business.
+If your competition is showcasing conversions you can only dream of, it may be worth trying to expand your demographics to compete, even if they aren't directly relevant to your business.